ankith26/My-PyChess/README.md

 ## What's next in Version 2.3
 - EXPECTED TIME OF RELEASE: THIRD WEEK OF MARCH 2020.
-- Adding new menus for Singleplayer and Online games.
+- Adding new menus for About, Singleplayer and Online games.
-- Adding new menus for Docs and About.
+- Upgrading the textboxes.
+- Upgrading preferences.
-- Upgrading textboxes a bit.
+- Upgrading UI.
 - Adding some placeholder code for future upgrade while starting work on singleplayer and online features.

+SIDE NOTE: This upgrade may be skipped and I may push version 3 instead.

 ## What's next in Version 3.0
 - EXPECTED TIME OF RELEASE: SECOND WEEK OF APRIL 2020
 - The code will be completely revamped and cleaned.
-- This will make the code more easy for beginners to understand
+- This will make the code more easy for beginners to understand.
-- Undo moves option.
+- Undo moves option will be added
 - Save/load games with a new way of storing gamedata (as a list of FEN strings, this is more standard notation that most chess games internally use).
 - Online play will be added.
 - Singleplayer will be upgraded.
 - I WILL BE REMOVING SUPPORT FOR THE CURRENT FORMAT FOR SAVING GAMES.

 ## Long term Future Goals with the Game
-- Clean, easy to understand code to be implemented.
 - Support for Pygame v2.0.0 (stable) (which may release anytime this year).
 - Online Gameplay.
 - Better SinglePlayer (smarter computer).
 - En-Passant (This feature is coming soon).

+## A small TODO list
+[x] Basic Singleplayer
+[ ] Advanced Singleplayer
+[x] Multiplayer
+[x] Castling
+[ ] EnPassent
+[x] Pawn Promotion
+[x] Menu Screen
+[x] Settings/preference menu
+[ ] About Menu
+[x] Save/Load games
+[ ] Online Gameplay
+[ ] Resizing The Screen
+[ ] Support For Touch Screen
+[ ] Bundling The Executables For All Major Platforms (Windows, Linux, Mac)

+And this list goes on.........